 Blue Stain Fungus, Green Elfcup, Green Wood Cup

 Turquoise-colored mushrooms?
 How cool is that?
-I’ve been looking for these for several years, and although I have found what appears to be the mycelium on wood a few times—a blue-green stain—I have seen the fruiting bodies only once, on Mt.
-Watatic in Massachusetts.
-And when I returned to the places where I had seen the mycelium, the decaying wood had been removed, apparently by someone who recognizes its wood carving value.
+I’ve been looking for these for several years, and although I have often found the mycelium on wood—a blue-green stain—I have seen the fruiting bodies only twice, on Mt.
+Watatic and Oak Hill, both in Massachusetts.
+Returning to one of the places where I had seen the mycelium, the wood had been removed, apparently by someone who recognizes its wood carving value.
 It is used in creating intarsia, an inlaying process using tiny, thin veneers similar to parquetry.
 So I am grateful to Amanda Felegie for sending in the photo she took at Ricketts Glen State Park in Pennsylvania.

 Identification: This fungus appears on decayed hardwood, principally oak, spreading deep into the wood.
 It has small cup-shaped asocarps attached to the wood by a stemlike base called the stipe.
 The fruiting bodies rarely exceed ¾" (1.9 cm) in size.
 The fruiting bodies appear only on wood that is decayed enough to be free of bark.
 Michael Kuo’s site, MushroomExpert.com, points out that these could be either Chlorociboria aeruginascens or Chlorociboria aeruginosa.
 The only way to differentiate between them is by comparing the spore size, which are a microscopic 5-8 µm by 0.7-2.8 µm, smaller than those of C. aeruginosa.

 Chlorociboria aeruginascens on Michael Kuo's MushroomExpert.com